A Product Model for Generalizing Poincar\'e-Type K\"ahler Metrics: Proof of Main Result

-The complex Hessians can be removed as in equation \ref{removeH}, and then this can be combined with the formula for the derivative with respect to general distortion potentials to arrive at the desired result, proving the lemma. \end{proof}
+The complex Hessian operator $d_Xd^c_X$ can be removed just as in equation \ref{removeH}, and the time parameter $t$ can be pulled back to $\tau$, showing in particular that at the origin in $\h$ the derivative of the gnarl is $V \mapsto \tau f_V$.
+Finally, this can be combined with the formula for the derivative with respect to general distortion potentials to arrive at the desired result, proving the lemma. \end{proof}